March 16, 2022 •Michael Bannon

 Better Employee Outcomes in the Pandemic

 Even during the height of Covid-19, employee owners were over 3 times more likely to be retained by their firms.
-The EO Foundation’s October 2020 study also found that Majority ESOP companies maintained standard hours and wages at notably higher rates than non-employee-owned businesses.
+The EO Foundation’s October 2020 study also found that majority ESOP-owned companies maintained standard hours and wages at notably higher rates than non-employee-owned businesses.

 ESOPs can Tangibly Benefit all Stakeholders